ThejasMBenjamin/Bolt-Shooter/README.md

 # 🎏 About the Project

-This project started as a personal challenge.
-When I first saw this type of game, I really liked it.
-As a beginner in game development, <b> I wondered if I could build a game like that myself</b>*.
+This project began as a personal challenge.
+When I first encountered this type of game, I really liked it.
+As a beginner in game development, **I wondered if I could build a game like that myself**.

-So I decided to try recreating a similar type of game as a way to practice and learn more about game development.
-The goal of this project was mainly to challenge myself and improve my skills as a beginner.
+So, I decided to recreate a similar game as a way to practice and improve my skills.
+The main goal was to challenge myself and learn more about game development.

 # 🎲 The Game

-Different Guns – Each gun has its own rotation limitation, meaning every weapon can aim within a different angle range.
+- **Different Guns:** Each gun has its own rotation limits, meaning every weapon can aim within a specific angle range.

-Unlimited Ammo – The player has unlimited ammo, so you can focus on shooting and gameplay without worrying about running out of bullets.
+- **Unlimited Ammo:** The player has unlimited ammo, allowing you to focus on shooting and gameplay without worrying about running out of bullets.

-Simple Enemy System – Same as Other Games...
+- **Simple Enemy System:** Similar to other games of this type.

-⚠️ The game still contains many bugs, since this was mainly a learning project.
-If I get interested in this project again in the future, I will try to fix them and make a completely different version of this game.
+⚠️ This game still contains many bugs since it is primarily a learning project.
+If I become interested in this project again, I plan to fix the issues and create a more complete version.

-# 🚩 Importaent :
+# 🚩 Important

 <a name="enemeys-dont-have-attack-animation"></a>
-## 🥏 Enemeys Dont Have Attack Animation.
+## 🥏 Enemeys Don't Have Attack Animation

-During development, I made a big mistake.
-I didn't properly check the asset pack before starting the project.
+During development, I made a significant mistake by not properly checking the asset pack before starting.

-In the middle of development, I realized that the enemy asset pack did not include attack animations.
-That moment was very frustrating and honestly made me feel like quitting the project.
+Midway through development, I realized the enemy asset pack lacked attack animations.
+This was frustrating and honestly made me consider quitting the project.

-Because the enemy assets don't have attack animations, I lost interest in continuing to work on the project.
-However, I still decided to finish it instead of abandoning it completely.
+Because the enemy assets don't have attack animations, I lost some interest in continuing.
+However, I decided to finish the project rather than abandon it entirely.

-#
+# 🔖 Download

+You can download the current version [here](https://github.com/ThejasMBenjamin/Bolt-Shooter/releases/tag/v0.1).